computations/lagrange-ng/README.md

 ## Control File Options

+An important note: filename paths can't have spaces in them.
+If there are spaces in the filenames, the config file parser will fail.
+The files will need to be renamed.

 - `treefile`: Path to the newick file containing the phylogeny.
 Required.
 - `datafile`: Path to the matrix in either PHYLIP or FASTA format.
 In both cases, leading zeros are significant, I.E. `0011` is not the same as `11`.